Changes in Beneficiaries

 “Children” can have different meanings.
-Specifically excluded, though, are grandchildren, unless the will explicitly uses children to actually mean “descendents.”
-See, e.g., In re Gustafson, 74 N.Y.2d 448 (198r9).
+Specifically excluded, though, are grandchildren, unless the will explicitly uses children to actually mean “descendants.”
+See, e.g.,

 EXAMPLE: As a teenager, Theresa had a child, Phyllis, born out of wedlock.
 Theresa decided to keep Phyllis and spent many years as a single mother.
 Subsequently, Theresa marries and has a son, Blake, in that marriage.
 In the meantime, Theresa’s grandfather established a trust: income to Theresa for life, remainder to her “issue.”
 At Theresa’s death, both Phyllis and Blake would be included in the class gift to Theresa’s issue and would take equal shares of the remainder because nonmarital children are not excluded from the class gift to issue.

-However, care must be taken if the class is qualified with the phrase “lawful issue,” since that additional language limits the class to legitimate offspring only, and does not include nonmarital children or descendents.
-See, e.g., Traders Bank v.
-Goulding, 711 S.W.2d 872 (Mo.
-1986).
+However, care must be taken if the class is qualified with the phrase “lawful issue,” since that additional language limits the class to legitimate offspring only, and does not include nonmarital children or descendants.
+See, e.g.,

 EXAMPLE: As a teenager, Theresa had a child, Phyllis, born out of wedlock.
 Theresa decided to keep Phyllis and spent many years as a single mother.
 Subsequently, Theresa marries and has a son, Blake, in that marriage.
 In the meantime, Theresa’s grandfather established a trust: income to Theresa for life, remainder to her “lawful issue.”
 At Theresa’s death, Phyllis would not be included in the class gift to Theresa’s issue and would not take a share of the remainder because she was born out of wedlock and not a “lawful issue.”
 Rather, only Blake would qualify to receive the remainder, as the sole member to the class.

-Since “issue” and “descendents” are often used interchangeably, a gift to one’s issue presumptively includes lineal descendents of any degree (children, grandchildren, etc.).
+Since “issue” and “descendants” are often used interchangeably, a gift to one’s issue presumptively includes lineal descendants of any degree (children, grandchildren, etc.).

 These terms also include adopted and nonmarital children.
 Regarding division of shares, the same system applies as discussed in the chapter on intestacy statutes—distribution per capita or per stirpes.

-As a reminder, in a per capita distribution, each descendent takes an equal share of the assets.
+As a reminder, in a per capita distribution, each descendant takes an equal share of the assets.